vb-consulting/pdd-demo/PDD.Database/README.md

 <!-- comment on function "reporting"."chart_companies_by_country"(integer) is @until-end-tag; -->
 Number of companies by country.
-Json object where lables are country names and it only have one series with the number of companies for each country.
+JSON object where labels are country names and it only have one series with the number of companies for each country.
-It show only first 9 conutries and 10th is summed together as other.
+It show only first 9 countries and 10th is summed together as other.
 - Returns JSON schema: `{"labels": [string], "series: [{"data": [number]}]"}`

 <!-- end -->